 This Exploratory Grant supports a new Native American and Indigenous Studies Initiative at Princeton (NAISIP), beginning with the formation of a working group consisting of faculty, staff, and students from across the disciplines and the University, while working to establish and maintain partnerships with Indigenous communities.
 The collaboration will host a lecture series for the 2021–2022 academic year, a Lenape/Lunape language symposium, an Indigenous Pedagogy workshop, and a conference on storytelling and environmental change in Siberia and the American Arctic.

 In Fall 2021, the NAISIP working group will host its first seminar series, bringing leading Native scholars, artists, and activists to campus as a way of fostering cross-disciplinary dialogue in our community and beyond.
 The aim of the seminar series is to rethink the academic domains of knowledge and power in order to transform Indigenous-settler relationships.
-More information here and below.
+The full series schedule can be found here.

 A student-driven project that will investigate the long history of anti-racist activism, racial justice organizing, and coalition-building as it relates to questions of narrative, storytelling, and humanistic study more broadly.